HellperKK/java-error-manager/README.md

 For the exception case, if the exception is not caught, it can abruptly stop the program.
-There are of course checked exception that help, but cactching can make the process way much heavyer, like when dealing with division.
+There are of course checked exception that help, but catching can make the process way much heavier, like when dealing with division.

 For the nil case, it first not always usable in java since primitives are not nullable (but I would say the problem is on java's side).
-Plus, is you have many acctions that can fail you will have to check each time if you don't encounter nil, which may be as heavier as capturing exception descripbed above.
+Plus, is you have many actions that can fail you will have to check each time if you don't encounter nil, which may be as heavier as capturing exception described above.

 ## Solution ?
 My proposal to this problem is made by two classes that are